valeriansaliou/giggle/README.md

 You can try Giggle.js one-to-one calls using the page: `./examples/single_client.html`

-Open it on 2 separate tabs or 2 different computers, and login with 2 different XMPP accounts (Jappix.com accounts only for this online demo).
+Open it on 2 separate tabs or 2 different computers, and login with 2 different XMPP accounts.
 Then, paste the full JID of the other connected account in the call field.

 The call should then be initiated, and after a while the video will come.